awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

    1. Choose **Add approver**, and then select one or more users or groups from the lists of available reviewers\.
 **Note**
 One or more approvers might already be specified\.
 This means that mandatory approvers are already specified in the change template you have selected\.
-These approvers cannot be removed from the request\.
-If the **Add approver** button is not enabled, the template you have chosen doesn't allow additional reviewers to be added to requests\.
+These approvers can't be removed from the request\.
+If the **Add approver** button isn't enabled, the template you have chosen doesn't allow additional reviewers to be added to requests\.

    1. Under **SNS topic to notify approvers**, choose one of the following to specify the Amazon SNS topic in your account to use for sending notifications to the approvers you are adding to this change request\.
 **Note**
-If the option to specify an Amazon SNS topic is not available, the change template you selected already specifies the Amazon SNS topic to use\.
+If the option to specify an Amazon SNS topic isn't available, the change template you selected already specifies the Amazon SNS topic to use\.
       + **Enter an SNS Amazon Resource Name \(ARN\)** – For **Topic ARN**, enter the ARN of an existing Amazon SNS topic\.
 This topic can be in any of your organization's accounts\.
-      + **Select an existing SNS topic** – For **Target notification topic**, select the ARN of an existing Amazon SNS topic in your current account\. \(This option is not available if you haven't yet created any Amazon SNS topics in your current AWS account and AWS Region\.\)
+      + **Select an existing SNS topic** – For **Target notification topic**, select the ARN of an existing Amazon SNS topic in your current account\. \(This option isn't available if you haven't yet created any Amazon SNS topics in your current AWS account and AWS Region\.\)
 **Note**
-The Amazon SNS topic you select must be configured to specify the notifications it sends and the subscribers they are sent to\.
+The Amazon SNS topic you select must be configured to specify the notifications it sends and the subscribers they're sent to\.
 Its access policy must also grant permissions to Systems Manager so Change Manager can send notifications\.
 For information, see [Configuring Amazon SNS topics for Change Manager notifications](change-manager-sns-setup.md)\.

    1. Choose **Add notification**\.